nicholasdille/container-slides/160_gitlab_ci/030_script_blocks/exercise.md

 ## Task: Separate script blocks into preparation and main task

-Commands are currently specified using the `script` directive.
+Commands are currently located in the `script` keyword.
 These commands consist of preparation, core functionality and (possibly) cleanup.

 To improve readability, move the preparation of the execution environment to a `before_script`.
 See the [official documentation](https://docs.gitlab.com/ee/ci/yaml/#before_script).